 Immigrants have a long history of starting successful businesses in the United States.
-Like their predecessors from Europe, Latinx immigrants in Wisconsin have developed businesses in a variety of sectors to support themselves financially, as well as provide goods and services for their communities.
-Wisconsin’s earliest Latinx immigrant entrepreneur was Arturo Morales, who founded Milwaukee’s first Mexican grocery store in the 1920s.
+Like their predecessors from Europe, Latino immigrants in Wisconsin have developed businesses in a variety of sectors to support themselves financially, as well as provide goods and services for their communities.
+Wisconsin’s earliest Latino immigrant entrepreneur was Arturo Morales, who founded Milwaukee’s first Mexican grocery store in the 1920s.

 In 1915, Wisconsin led the nation in the production of butter and cheese.
 Cows and dairy farms have since been central to the state’s identity and global reputation.

 A hundred years later, Wisconsin is the nation’s second most productive dairy state.
 Economic and demographic forces are putting pressure on Wisconsin’s dairy farmers and those who work on the farms.
 A study sponsored by the national dairy industry in 2015 found that half of all dairy workers in the U.S. are immigrants.
 In Wisconsin, about 40 percent of the state’s dairy workforce are immigrants.